ericoandre/teste_software/README.md

 #define DHTPIN 2      // Pino do sensor DHT11
 #define DHTTYPE DHT11 // Tipo do sensor
-#define LDRpin A0 //Atribui A0 a variável ldr
+#define LDRPIN A0 //Atribui A0 a variável ldr

 DHT dht(DHTPIN, DHTTYPE);